ibm-cloud-docs/databases-for-mysql/howto-manage-backups.md

 {: #dashboard-backups-restoring}

 Backups are restored to a new deployment.
 After the new deployment finishes provisioning, your data in the backup file is restored into the new deployment.

+For new hosting models, Restore is currently available through the CLI, TF, and API.
+{: note}

 By default the new deployment is auto-sized to the same disk and memory allocation as the source deployment at the time of the backup you are restoring from.
 If you need to adjust the resources that are allocated to the new deployment, use the optional fields in the UI, CLI, or API to resize the new deployment.
 Be sure to allocate enough for your data and workload; if the deployment is not given enough resources, the restore fails.